Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- Memphis has gone 5-5 over its past 10 games, with a 3-7 record against the spread in that span.
+- Memphis has gone 4-6 over its last 10 games, with a 3-7 record against the spread in that span.

-- The Grizzlies have gone over the total in five of their past 10 outings.
+- In their past 10 games, the Grizzlies have gone over the total five times.

 - Memphis is 28-13 against the spread and 34-7 overall when it scores more than 116.6 points.